Will Norton Jr.

 Nancy McKenzie Dupont joined the faculty in 2006, after spending 17 years as a broadcast journalist and 13 years as a journalism educator.
 She has served as chair of the Radio-Television Journalism division of the Association for Education in Journalism and Mass Communication (AEJMC) and chair of the news division of the Broadcast Education Association.
 In 2010, she was selected to be part of the inaugural class of academic fellows of the Dart Center for Journalism and Trauma.
 She has published extensively about 19th-century Mississippi newspapers and other topics in journalism history.
 Dupont earned her Ph.D. from the University of Southern Mississippi in 1997.

-Scott Fiene is assistant professor and director of the undergraduate Integrated Marketing Communications program.
+Scott Fiene is assistant professor and the director of the undergraduate Integrated Marketing Communications program.
 Before joining the Meek School faculty in January 2012, he was owner of MagnaStar Marketing Group, a Des Moines, Iowa-based consulting firm specializing in marketing communications research, strategy and customer relationship building programs.
 He also has nearly two decades of corporate public relations and marketing communications experience, including a role as vice president of marketing with global insurance and financial services company Principal Financial Group.
 He has taught marketing and sales courses at the collegiate level for more than 15 years.
 Immediately before Ole Miss he taught in the College of Business at Drake University.

 He is a member of the Public Relations Association of Mississippi, past president of the Iowa Chapter of the American Marketing Association and has served on the board of the International Association of Business Communicators.